rm-hull/luma.lcd/README.rst

 .. image:: https://img.shields.io/maintenance/yes/2020.svg?maxAge=2592000

-luma.lcd provides a Python3 interface to small LCD displays connected to Raspberry Pi and other Linux-based single-board computers (SBC).
+luma.lcd provides a Python 3 interface to small LCD displays connected to Raspberry Pi and other Linux-based single-board computers (SBC).
 It provides a Pillow-compatible drawing canvas, and other functionality to support: